mautic/developer-documentation-new/docs/rest_api/getting_started.rst

         'provider' => 'memcached://memcached.local:12345'
     ],

-For more examples of supported cache adapters, please visit the `Symfony Cache Documentation <https://symfony.com/doc/current/cache.html>`_.
+For more examples of supported cache adapters, please visit the :xref:`Symfony Cache Documentation`.